Principal Editorial Policies

 If Yes, additional steps need to be taken:

-Do any authors (all authors, not just the corresponding author) and their institutions appear on these four lists of specific individuals and entities with whom it is illegal to conduct business?
+Do any authors (all authors, not just the corresponding author), institutions, or funders appear on these three lists of specific individuals and entities with whom it is illegal to conduct business?

 If Yes, the paper is withdrawn.